rosetta-science/rosetta/README.md

 	# rosetta/clean

+## Configuration

-### Configuration
+### Webapp

-Webapp service configuraion parameters and their defaults:
+These are the webapp service configuration parameters and their defaults:

       - SAFEMODE=false
       - DJANGO_DB_ENGINE="django.db.backends.postgresql_psycopg2"